DoughOps vs. Spreadsheets

 Spreadsheets don't cost money upfront, but they have hidden costs that add up fast.
 The biggest expense is your time.
 Every Sunday night spent building next week's production plan, every morning manually entering yesterday's sales, every time you fix a broken formula or untangle a version conflict—that's time you're not spending on growing your business or improving your recipes.

 But the biggest limitation is what spreadsheets can't do.
 Formulas can calculate—they can sum, average, and multiply—but they can't predict.
-They can't look at weeks of weather patterns and sales history to recommend adjusting your cake donut batch when rain is forecast for Saturday.
-They can't automatically factor in Valentine's Day, or that big festival downtown, or the trend showing your maple bacon bars are gaining momentum every week.
+They can't look at weeks of weather patterns and sales history to recommend adjusting your production batch when rain is forecast for Saturday.
+They can't automatically factor in Valentine's Day, or that big festival downtown, or the trend showing your best sellers are gaining momentum every week.
 And critically, they can't get smarter over time.
 Your spreadsheet on Day 1 is exactly as smart as it'll be on Day 365.

 How It Feels in Real Life